zendesk/salesforce_bulk/README.md

 ## Overview

 Salesforce Bulk is a simple Ruby gem for connecting to and using the [Salesforce Bulk API](http://www.salesforce.com/us/developer/docs/api_asynch/index.htm).
-This is a rewrite with tests and no longer a fork of Jorge Valdivia's salesforce_bulk gem.
+This is a rewrite of Jorge Valdivia's salesforce_bulk gem with unit tests and full API capability.

 ## Installation